 The Sywon microphone suspension boom scissor is one for light mics.
 It doesn’t clamp onto your desk but instead holds the mic up through an adjustable weighted base.

-This is the best microphone boom arm tool for people who use USB mics and anyone who doesn’t want a permanent edition on their desk or use a recording device to create their content.
+This is the best boom arms for people who use USB mics and anyone who doesn’t want a permanent edition on their desk or use a recording device to create their content.

 - Durable, high-grade construction of steel and silicon rubber